Beat Feuz: 2018

 Feuz began the Olympic year in the best possible way by claiming victory in the opening downhill in Lake Louise, his first win on the course and his first podium there since 2011.
 He won silver for Super-G and bronze for Downhill.

 2021

 Feuz won the Streif two times in a row in the same year; there was an extra race on Friday, as well as the usual Saturday (which was moved to Sunday due to weather conditions), because of a cancelled race due to the COVID-19 pandemic.

 2022

 Feuz won a downhill gold medal at the Winter Olympics in Beijing after the race was delayed for a day due to strong winds at the Yanqing venue.

+In January 2023, Feuz retired from competitions.